Custom Foot Orthotics Frequently Asked Questions

 - Do I have coverage for Custom Casted Foot Orthotics?

-- Is my coverage 100% or less?
-Some plans only cover a percentage so you will be responsible for the remainder.
-Other plans have a deductable which you may also be responsible to pay.
+- Is my coverage 100% or less, and is there a maximum amount?
+Some plans only cover a percentage and up to a maximum amount.
+Other plans have a deductible which you may be responsible to pay.

-- Which practitioner must prescribe the orthotic for you to accept my claim?
+- Do you require a prescription to accept my claim?
 Companies vary here.
-Most accept a prescription from a Doctor of Chiropractic however there are a few that require a prescription from a Medical Doctor.
-If the latter is your situation, then you must visit your Medical Physician to be prescribed.
+Most require a prescription from a Medical Doctor.
 Once you have the prescription, we can then perform the gait analysis, casting and dispensing of the custom orthotic.

 This depends on your age and your wear pattern.
 If your feet are still growing it is recommended that you have them replaced every six months to a year (depending on the speed of growth).
 If your feet have finished growing, the orthotics will typically need to be replaced every two to three years (depending on use).
 Your foot mechanics may change over time which may also necessitate an update.

 Yes, absolutely!
 We want your custom orthotics to work for you.
-Typically for most orthotics, the corrective shell of the orthotics has a lifetime warranty.
-The top cover can be replaced within 6 months.
+Typically for most orthotics, the corrective shell of the orthotics has a lifetime warranty (excluding normal wear and tear).
+If you are having issues with the fit of your orthotics in the first 60 days please bring them in so we can double check the fit and make any modifications at no cost to you.
+The top cover can be replaced, if needed, within 6 months at no cost to you.